 The German Army was only a few miles away.
 It was strongly believed that Hitler’s plan was to attack Turkey, and whereby to reach the Musul oilfields and to establish a stronghold on the South-Eastern border of Russia for his future Russian campaign.
 The Turkish armed forces were on alert to confront any imminent German assault.
 The bread was rationed, and several other staples were in short supplies.

-Thanks to its neutral position, the Turkish government initiated an agreement through diplomatic channels between the Axis countries and the Allies to start an immediate relief mission to the starving Greek people, and pushed this initiative boldly on the part of the both sides.
-The first party of the Turkish aid was three ambulances, which were urgently needed.
-On February 26, 1941, on occasion of delivering those ambulances a ceremony was held at the Red Cross Center in Salonica, Greece.
-Several civilian and military dignitaries from the both countries, such as the presidents of the Turkish Red Crescent and the Greek Red Cross, the Turkish Consul General of Salonica, Idris Cura, the Governor General of Macedonia, Mr. Krimis, the Commander of the Greek Third Army, General Ravengos, and several officials and townsmen participated in the ceremony.
-Mr. Zanas, the Head of the Greek Red Cross made a speech and thanked warmly the Turkish Nation for its generosity.
-Mr. Idris Cura, the Turkish Consul General, reciprocated with similar warm feelings and goodwil.
-The Governor General Mr. Krimis stated that even though the vehicles were delivered with the Red Cross emblems, the Turkish Red Crescent signs were also to be displayed on the cars.
+Thanks to its neutral position, the Turkish government initiated an agreement through diplomatic channels between the Axis countries and the Allies to start an immediate relief mission to the starving Greek people and pushed this initiative boldly on the part of both sides.
+The first part of the Turkish aid was three ambulances, which were urgently needed.
+On February 26, 1941, on occasion of delivering those ambulances, a ceremony was held at the Red Cross Center in Salonica, Greece.
+Several civilians and military dignitaries from the both countries, such as the presidents of the Turkish Red Crescent and the Greek Red Cross, the Turkish Consul General of Salonica, Idris Cura, the Governor-General of Macedonia, Mr. Krimis, the Commander of the Greek Third Army, General Ravengos, and several officials and townsmen participated in the ceremony.
+Mr Zanas, the Head of the Greek Red Cross made a speech and thanked warmly the Turkish Nation for its generosity.
+Mr Idris Cura, the Turkish Consul General, reciprocated with similar warm feelings and goodwill.
+The Governor-General Mr Krimis stated that even though the vehicles were delivered with the Red Cross emblems, the Turkish Red Crescent signs were also to be displayed on the cars.
 This first party of Turkish aid was followed by beds, mattresses, and several other items to equip a 100-bed military hospital in the town of Dhidhimaticon (Turkish name, Dedeagac) in Greece.

 The sentiments of the Greek people for this emergency relief operation